Tylopilus tabacinus

 Tylopilus tabacinus is a species of bolete fungus in the family Boletaceae.
 It is characterized by a tawny-brown cap measuring up to 17.5 cm in diameter, and a reticulated stem up to 16.5 cm long by 6 cm thick.
-A characteristic microscopic feature is the distinctive crystalline substance encrusted on the hyphae in the surface of the cap.
+A characteristic microscopic feature is the distinctive crystalline substance encrusted on the hyphae on the surface of the cap.
 The species is known from the eastern United States from Florida north to Rhode Island, and west to Mississippi, and from eastern Mexico.
 It is a mycorrhizal species, and associates with oak and beech trees.

 Taxonomy

 The species was first described by American mycologist Charles Horton Peck in 1896 under the name Boletus tabacinus.
 Peck collected the type specimens in red clay on the bank of a roadside ditch in Alabama.
 William Alphonso Murrill transferred the species to his then newly described genus Ceriomyces in 1909; this genus has since been subsumed into Boletus.
 Rolf Singer moved the species to Tylopilus in 1944.
 Although Singer considered B. tabacinus to be the same species as Boletus pisciodorus, this opinion was contested by William Alphonso Murrill, who, after examining the type specimens of both species, considered them to be distinct.
 Murrill's conclusion was later corroborated by Alexander H. Smith and Harry D. Thiers in the 1971 monograph of boletes.
 In 1945, Singer defined the varieties amarus and dubius that he collected in Florida.